NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.5.md

 We are introducing a few new hotkeys and a hotkey manager.
 With this addition, you can tailor the hotkeys to your needs and even have multiple of them per action.

 ## Network status banner
+In situations with no network connectivity, to better understand whether data sync is going to happen, we are introducing a network status banner that will show up when the application goes into offline mode.

 ## Media element captions
+Once again, we are extending what Markdown image elements can do.
+This time, we are leveraging the standard title image syntax to display them as captions.
+This works for audio and video elements, too.

 ## Other notable features
 - View a Markdown image in fullscreen by clicking on it.